cdbale/Hackathon/README.md

 ### Statistical Metrics

-Across the world, location-based apps for COVID-19 use a variety of metrics and dashboards for the analysis of Global Positioning System (GPS) and Bluetooth data.
-Metrics vary based on regional differences in privacy regulations (see [10] and [11]), however, the underlying usefulness of the location data can be described by four statistical metrics that we present here.
+Across the world, location-based apps for COVID-19 use a variety of metrics and dashboards to analyze GPS and Bluetooth data.
+Metrics vary based on regional differences in privacy regulations (see [10] and [11]), however, the underlying usefulness of the location data can be described with four basic metrics.

-For clarity, we present all metrics using GPS coordinates (latitute and longitude) which can be represented in terms of geospatial distances to each other.
-Many apps also use Bluetooth data which limits some of the usefulness of the location data, but has an analagous representation.
+For clarity, we present all metrics using GPS coordinates (latitute and longitude) which can transformed to geospatial distances to each other.
+Many apps also use Bluetooth data which limits some of the usefulness of the location data, but has an analagous transformation to distance (i.e., a small distance is required for a Bluetooth connection).
 For example, Metric 1 can be replicated by using Bluetooth receivers at specific locations which correspond to specific GPS coordinates.
-Additionally, Bluetooth also requires proximity of distance.

 #### Metric 1 (Location Risk)
 The number of COVID-19 persons at specific location k on day t